solenya-group/solenya/README.md

 ```
 When the patcher adds an element to the DOM corresponding to your virutal div element, it invokes the `onadd` callback.

-You could also achieve the same results using a `lifecycleListener` like this:
+You could also achieve the same result using a `lifecycleListener`:

 ```typescript
  lifecycleListener (div (...), {